 - Remove the check-mark from the IPv6 option.

-2. Allow PC to turn off wireless adapter
+2. Allow PC to turn off the Wireless adapter

-- Look for your wireless adapter in the list and double click it or right-click on it and go to Properties.
+- Look for your wireless adapter in the list, right-click on it and go to Properties.

 - Close every window you opened so far.